 Aperture filters come in two kinds.
 The most economical is made of metallized Mylar plastic, which usually turns the Sun blue.
 (Do not stretch the Mylar to remove wrinkles.)
 Metal-on-glass filters leave the Sun with a more natural tint, are more durable, and cost more.

-In either case, the best filters have both sides of the Mylar or glass metallized.
-This keeps the inevitable tiny scratches and pinholes in a single coating from letting sunlight into the telescope, where it would reduce image contrast and possibly threaten the eye.
+In either case, the best filters have both sides of the Mylar or glass metallized allowing you to look at the sun.
+This keeps the inevitable tiny scratches and pinholes in a single coating from letting sunlight into the telescope, where it would reduce image contrast and possibly threaten the eye when you look at the sun.
 Hold the filter up to the Sun.
 If bright pinpoints show through, they should be touched out with opaque paint.
 If the flaws are many or large, the filter should be rejected.

-Be sure to attach the filter securely to the front of the telescope so wind or a careless finger can’t dislodge it while you’re gazing at the Sun!
+Be sure to attach the filter securely to the front of the telescope so wind or a careless finger can’t dislodge it when you look at the Sun!

 The projection method is preferred by many solar observers — see "Sketching Sunspots" for an example of the method’s advantages.